Ashley Graham Shows Off Curvy Body In Bikini For Photo Shoot In Jamaica

 Ashley Graham had her hair done by Dominick Pucciarello and her bronzed glowing makeup done by Cardmindy for the ocean-front shoot.

 The brunette beauty wore her hair wet with beachy waves and looked to be having fun during the swimsuit photo session.
-The model, who has over seven million social media followers, later posed in the Swimsuit For All ‘Captain Bubble’s’ bikini alongside her protégée Marquita Pring.
+The model, who has over seven million social media followers, later posed in the Swimsuit For All “Captain Bubble’s” bikini alongside her protégée Marquita Pring.

 ???????????????????????? get this string????from @swimsuitsforall link in bio